rsher60/AIOPS/Readme-edu.md

   ---
   This documentation covers the complete flow from user interaction to API response for all endpoints in your healthcare consultation application.

+## Important POints

+### If you are getting an error where Port is occupied.

+# Find what's using port 8000
+sudo lsof -i :8000

+# Or using netstat
+sudo netstat -tulpn | grep :8000

+# Kill the process (replace PID with actual process ID)
+kill -9 PID